-Sexual abuse of a minor is a serious crime and if facts show that church leaders knew about the abuse and failed to stop it, they may have committed crimes as well.
-Even if a prosecutor doesn’t pursue criminal charges in connection with an abuse claim, the victim may pursue civil litigation to recover compensation for the suffering he or she has endured.
+Sexual abuse of a minor is a serious crime, but it also can result in civil liability if church leaders knew about the abuse and failed to take steps to stop it.
+Even if a prosecutor chooses not to pursue criminal charges against the alleged abuser, the victim still may file a civil lawsuit seeking compensation that implicates the church.

-The church itself is likely to be sued if the abuser was a member of its staff or one of its volunteers, or if the abuse occurred on church grounds or at a church-sponsored event.
-In many cases of sexual abuse, a church typically failed to take adequate precautions to screen its employees and volunteers, or failed to control their interactions with children.
+For example, if the alleged abuser was a church staff member or volunteer, or if the abuse occurred on church grounds or during a church-sponsored event, the victim is likely to name the church as a defendant in any civil lawsuit they file.
+Unfortunately, in many cases of sexual abuse within churches over the years, church leaders have failed to take adequate precautions to screen staff members and volunteers or to control their interactions with children.

-Churches can take steps to prevent abuse problems within their organizations by:
+Churches can proactively take steps to avoid this type of liability by:

-- Adopting an anti-abuse policy that the congregation will see and discuss.
+- Adopting an anti-abuse policy and a process to handle complaints.

-- Talking to a lawyer any time an allegation of abuse is raised.
+- Getting advice from a lawyer any time allegations of abuse occur.

-One of the most complicated problems that may arise for a church that owns land is uncertainty about the land’s ownership.
-This can be especially true for churches that have a long history.
-If title problems aren’t resolved, selling land or using it as collateral for a loan may prove impossible.
+One of the most complicated property disputes for churches that own land is uncertainty about the land’s ownership.
+These disputes are particularly common when churches have operated on the land for a long period.
+If churches do not resolve their real estate title problems, selling the land or using it as collateral for a loan may prove impossible.

-For churches that lease worship space, landlord disputes may arise over issues dealing with maintenance, trouble with other tenants, or a change in property ownership or policies.
-If the lease agreement does not give the church an option to get out of a lease in response to a decision by the landlord that adversely affects church operations, the church might need to take action to force the issue.
+Another property-related issue that churches may encounter when they rent property is landlord-tenant disputes.
+These disputes can involve maintenance issues, trouble with other tenants, or a change in property ownership or policies.
+If the lease agreement does not give the church an option to get out of a lease in response to a decision by the landlord that adversely affects church operations, the church may need to take action to force the issue.

 A church or religious organization that controls, owns, or possesses a property (such as a church’s ownership or control of the building where it holds meetings) owes a duty to exercise reasonable care to prevent injury to visitors to the property.
 If someone suffers a significant injury while on church property or acting as an agent of the church, the church may face a personal injury lawsuit.

-There are some guiding principles that can help a church examine its potential risks when fulfilling its duty to exercise reasonable care:
+Churches can follow some guiding principles to help them examine their potential risks when fulfilling their duty to exercise reasonable care:

-The seriousness of the defendant’s conduct.
-Whether a landowner will be held liable for premises liability depends in part on how it behaved with respect to the cause of the plaintiff’s injury.
-For example, if the church was aware of a cracked sidewalk but failed to correct it, that would weigh against it in a case where someone is injured by tripping on the loose stones.
-On the other hand, if the stones came loose only after the plaintiff stepped on them, the church might escape significant liability.
+- Seriousness of the conduct involved – Whether a landlord will be held liable for premises liability depends partly on how it behaved concerning the cause of the plaintiff’s injury.
+For example, if the church were aware of a cracked sidewalk but failed to correct it, that fact would weigh against the church in a personal injury case in which a person suffered injuries from tripping on the loose concrete.
+On the other hand, if the sidewalk cracked only after the injury victim stepped on them, the church may escape significant liability.

-The nature of the activities taking place on the property.
-A church needs to evaluate the risk of injury in light of the kinds of activities happening on its property.
-Routine religious services might involve a different degree of risk from, for example, an exercise class.
+- Nature of the activities taking place on the property – A church should evaluate the risk of injury in light of the kinds of activities happening on church property.
+For instance, routine worship services might involve a different degree of risk than an exercise class.

-Third party actions.
-Premises liability can sometimes apply in cases where a visitor hurts another visitor on the property, even if the injury was caused by mistake.
-The extent to which a church is required to intervene to prevent these kinds of injuries will depend on the details of the case.
+- Third party actions – Premises liability can sometimes apply in cases where a visitor hurts another visitor on the property, even if the injury was caused by mistake.
+The extent to which a church is required to prevent these kinds of injuries depends on the situation.

-Before making a land purchase, it is important for churches to examine existing zoning laws.
-In some cases it may be necessary to pursue an exemption or change to existing rules to allow for the full scope of a church’s planned activities.
-For example, a special exception may be needed if the church wishes to operate a Sunday school, but a zoning regulation prohibits any form of childcare.
-A church that finds itself faced with problematic changes to zoning laws that will affect its ability to operate in its current location, and potentially harm the value of its real estate, may have options for opposing the measure.
+Before purchasing land, churches must examine applicable zoning laws.
+In some cases, it may be necessary to pursue an exemption or change to the existing zoning of the land to allow for the full scope of the church’s activities.
+For example, a special exception may be necessary if the church wishes to operate a Sunday School, but a zoning regulation prohibits any form of childcare on the land.
+Additionally, a church facing problematic changes to zoning laws that will affect its ability to operate in its current location and potentially harm the value of its real estate may have options for opposing the measure.